MFG Lite - System DB and Login Implementation

 Redirect → /dashboard

-Phase 10 : Role Based Rendering
+Phase 10 : Permission Based Rendering

 Objective

-• Show UI based on role.
+• Render UI based on user permissions.

 Example